Loading data...

 Stablecoin

-Token designed to maintain a stable value via a peg.
+Token designed to maintain a target value relative to a reference asset.

 Staking